jmyers7/book/_build/html/_sources/chapters/12-models.md

 f(y_1,\ldots,y_m \mid \bx_1,\ldots,\bx_m ) = \prod_{i=1}^m f(y_i \mid \bx_i)
 $$

 used nothing particular about linear regression models, and only relied upon independence of the random sample.
-This means that this same argument will apply to the data probability density functions of the models that we will study in subsequent sections.
+This means that this same argument will apply to the data likelihood functions of the models that we will study in subsequent sections.
 (See {prf:ref}`log-reg-data-pf-thm` and {prf:ref}`neural-net-data-pf-thm`.)

 Returning to our discussion of the linear regression model, the components of the vector $\bX$ are referred to as _predictors_, _regressors_, _explanatory variables_, or _independent variables_, while the random variable $Y$ is called the _response variable_ or the _dependent variable_.
 In the case that $n=1$, the model is called a _simple linear regression model_; otherwise, it is called a _multiple linear regression model_.